-Goals.
 Library resources should serve the general research and informational needs of its primary users: undergraduate students, graduate students, and faculty.
-Library support for intensive, specialized research is limited primarily to interlibrary loan.
+Library support for intensive, specialized research is limited primarily to document delivery.

-Responsibility.
-Authority for materials selection and budget allocation rests ultimately with the University Library & Director of Library Services.
-A liaison program links a librarian with a representative in each program, department, and school to facilitate faculty participation in selection.
+Authority for materials selection and budget allocation rests ultimately with the Dean & University Librarian.
+A liaison program managed by the Head of Academic Library Partnerships and Assessment links a librarian with a representative in each program, department, and school to facilitate faculty participation in selection.
 The Collection Development Librarian administers and coordinates collection management activities.

-Budget.
 The library receives an allocation for materials each fiscal year.
-This is divided internally to support journal, microform, electronic resource, and monographic standing order subscriptions, the purchase of E-books, books and multimedia, and to support binding, interlibrary loan, and online searching.
-Faculty are encouraged to submit orders for materials needed to support the curriculum.
+This is divided internally to support journal, electronic resource, and monographic standing order subscriptions, the purchase of E-books, books and multimedia, and to support, interlibrary loan, and document delivery.
+Programs, departments, and schools do not receive a specific allocation, but faculty members are encouraged to submit orders for materials needed to support the curriculum.

-New Faculty.
 Each new tenure-track full-time faculty member receives a one-time allocation (currently $1,000) to purchase library materials.
-Subscriptions or other purchases representing an ongoing cost cannot be paid with this allocation, which should be spent in two years.
+Subscriptions or other purchases representing an ongoing cost cannot be paid with this allocation, which should be spent within the first two years.

-Journals.
-Each journal is assigned to the most relevant department.
+Each journal is assigned to the most relevant department or program.
 Departments do not receive an allocation for subscriptions per se as subscription costs increase yearly and cannot be accurately predicted.
-All subscriptions are paid from the library materials budget.
-The library has access to over 74,000 E-journals; these, E-books, and most E-resources, can be accessed remotely.
+All subscriptions are paid from the library materials budget and restricted and unrestricted funds.
+The library has access to over 67,000 E-journals; these, E-books, and most E-resources, can be accessed remotely.

-Electronic Resources.
 An Electronic Resources Committee exists to select appropriate resources while considering budgetary realities.
-The membership includes the Assistant University Librarian for Circulation & Reference Services, the Library Systems Librarian, the Electronic Resources Librarian, the Digital Collections Librarian, the University Librarian & Director of Library Services, and the Collection Development Librarian.
-Criteria used in the selection of electronic resources include:
+The membership includes the Senior Reference & Electronic Services Librarian, and a roster of four permanent or rotating other librarians.
+Criteria unique or important in the selection of electronic resources include:

 - The resource is user-friendly, with clear menus and help screens.

-- The vendor should be reliable and provide adequate documentation and customer support.
+- The vendor should provide adequate documentation and customer support.